raglandc/vidal-production-v2/src/routes/blog/blogs/why-i-love-svelte.md

 # A Little Svelte History

 Svelte was created in 2016 by the man, the myth, the legend, Rich Harris.
-At the time of creating Svelte and me writing this article, Rich works at The New York Times.
+At the time of creating Svelte Rich was working at the New York Times.

 The name Svelte was used by Rich and his co-workers to describe their project, what was "fast" and "lean".
 Svelte by definition, according to Oxford Languages, is an adjective that means slender and elegant.

 He has stated in several interviews that he got the idea for Svelte as a means to a problem he faced at work.

-Which was creating immersive experiences for readers visiting The New York Times, without having to create a huge project for each experience.
+Which was creating immersive experiences for readers visiting The New York Times, without having to send that end user a massive bundle of Javascript.

 # What makes Svelte Different, Is Reason #1: No virtual DOM